Last update: 27.03.2017. Added in fly blogger current reels, quotes and advice.

 Every reel at a given price point offers a unique combination of pros and cons, just as every angler and every fishing situation do.
 Take your time and be sure you understand the differences for each so that you can make an informed decision.

-Often, there is no “right” or “wrong” fly reel for a given situation.
-But there are “better” and “worse” reels for every time, place, and target species.
+Practically, there is no right or wrong fly reel for a given situation.
+But there are better and worse reels for every time, place, and target species.

 |Product|| || || || ||

 You only learn which reel is perfect for you by trying out a bunch of different models and experimenting.
 But budgets are never big enough, so sometimes it makes more sense to just start with a reel that you know will work reasonably well for your preferred fly fishing application.

 You may end up discovering that you’d prefer a reel with a slightly larger arbor, or one with a better drag system.
 But you’ll be able to catch fish while you are learning these things.
 You may even find that you scored the perfect reel right off the bat.

 Saltwater fly fishing requires large reels with enough size to carry a truckload of line, say 150 yards or so minimally.

 But because you may be fishing all day on the water, you want that reel to be as light as possible to help keep fatigue to a minimum.

 Additionally, saltwater fly reels must have a top-notch drag system so that you can stop a big fish without snapping your tippet.

 The Hardy Fortuna X1 meets all of these criteria.
 Featuring one of the best drag systems on the market, the Fortuna X1 works like a well-oiled, precision-crafted tool.